 Advice is available from the Food, Health and Safety Team on prevention of slips and trips - the solution could be as simple as changing the frequency or type of floor cleaning.
 A special measurement tool and computer programme can be used by the officers to determine how slippery a surface is, and how bad it would become if water or grease for example was present.

-For more details of slips and trips in the workplace, advice and guidance for employers, workers, architects and designers to comply with health and safety law see slips and trip on the HSE website.
+Go to slips and trip on the HSE website for more details of slips and trips in the workplace, advice and guidance for employers, workers, architects and designers to comply with health and safety law.